Go Natural Cannabis Dispensary Menu | Leafly

 Share your location to get the most relevant content and products around you.
 Leafly keeps personal information safe, secure, and anonymous.

-We offer a wide variety of Medical Cannabis Flower, Edibles and Concentrates along with a large inventory of Glass Pipes, Papers, Cones & Grinders with prices that can't be beat.
+We offer a wide variety of Medical Cannabis from white flower to Premium Flower, Edibles and Concentrates along with a large inventory of Glass Pipes, Papers, Cones & Grinders with prices that can't be beat.
 CBD Products.
 Veterans Discounts are Available.
 We focus on carrying different strains than other dispensaries in the area.
 Weekly deals are available and we invite you to come check out our very laid back atmosphere where you will be treated with the utmost respect and friendly service .
-At Go Natural Healthy Living, we have been in the Natural Health and Pain Relief Business for 12 years.
+At Go Natural Cannabis, we have been in the Natural Health and Pain Relief Business for 12 years.
 Our focus is to assist the patients with managing there pain in a safe and productive way.
 We offer Great prices along with Top Quality products.
 We serve a large area in the North East Corner of the state of Oklahoma.
 We are located on HWY 169 right on the border of Kansas in South Coffeyville, Oklahoma serving Nowata, Washington & Craig Counties.
 Large parking lot for you convenience along with a drive thru.
+Truckers Wecome

 Great Cannabis, always has a good deal going on and has incredibly helpful customer service that makes it a comfortable and easy spot to but cannabis from, Highly recommend